v SCROLL DOWN FOR NEWS ... v

 who wish to increase their technical and expressive range.

 who are integrating the kinetic language of the body with the language of the emotions.

-kinetic techniques of developing a feeling of well-being through understanding
+- kinetic techniques of developing a feeling of well-being through understanding how to

 regain energy , lessen and/or eliminate chronic pain.

-a gentle way to develop coordination, physical self-confidence due to history of
+- a gentle way to develop coordination, physical self-confidence due to history of abuse,

 eating disorders, or addictions